YingHongTham/wormwiring/README.md

 * a relationship connects two objects in different z-slices that should be part of one thing
 * a contin is a connected set of objects (that is, any two objects are connected by a sequence of relationships)

-Cells are often made of several contins
+Cells are often made of several contins, appearing to be disconnected
 (this may be due to difficulty in tracing in the nerve ring), but synapses are always connected in one contin.

-Note that contins may not always consist of a 'line graph', some objects in a contin may have degree 3 e.g. see sql tables: select * from (select count(*) as degree, continNum, ObjName1 from relationship group by continNum, ObjName1) as tmp where degree > 2 limit 50; select * from (select count(*) as degree, continNum, objName1 from display2 group by continNum, objName1) as tmp where degree > 2 limit 50;
+Note that contins may not always consist of a 'line graph', some objects in a contin may have degree 3.

-Here is a summary of the relevant terms, tables and, fields:

-Contins are referred to by their contin number/ID (this is CON_Number, not continID, in contin table, and often continNum in other tables);
+A *contin* is referred to by its contin number/ID (this is CON_Number, not continID, in contin table, and often continNum in other tables);
 since a synapse only has one contin, synapses are referred to